maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The name "GOSUB" is a contraction of "go to subroutine".
 Subroutines are small sub-programs that perform a task and then return.
 For instance, one might write a subroutine to calculate the value of pi and then call that code repeatedly with different input values from different locations in the code.
 This allows the calculation code to be isolated, often placed near the bottom of the program to separate it visually, and then called from different parts of the rest of the program.

 As the lines of code making up subroutines are normal statements, programs might accidentally run them when they reach the end of the main program code.
-If this occurs, the `RETURN` at the end of the subroutines will be called without a `GOSUB` and an error will occur.
+If this occurs, the `RETURN` at the end of the subroutine will be called without a `GOSUB` having placed useful information on the stack and an error will occur when `RETURN` attempts to retrieve it.
 To prevent this, programs generally place their `END` statement immediately before the subroutines, or alternately, place the `END` at a high line number like 9999 and then `GOTO 9999` at the end of the main code.

 RetroBASIC also supports the seldom-used option introduced in MSX BASIC that allows a line number to follow the `RETURN` statement.
-This is exactly equivalent to calling `POP` or `EXIT` followed by a `GOTO.
+This is exactly equivalent to calling `POP` or `EXIT` followed by a `GOTO`.

 #### Examples: